au-research/ARDC-23-things/_things/thing-23.md

 graduate with a Specialisation in Data Management: a Master of Information Studies (Data Management).

-### How was your 23 (rd) Things adventure?
+### How was your 23 (research data) Things adventure?

-You don't have to have done all the 23 Things - 23T was about your learning, not completing all 23, whatever number of Things you did is fine.
+You don't have to have done all the 23 Things - this is about your learning, not completing all 23.
+Whatever number of Things you did is fine.

 It's time to reflect on what you did, what you learned and what you got